Winter Session: PM Modi calls for quality debates, healthy discussions

 As many as 43 Bills were pending in both Houses of Parliament.
 Out of these 43, 12 have been listed for consideration and passing.
 There are 27 Bills listed for introduction, consideration and passing.

-Opposition is expected to corner the government over the issues like unemployment, economic conditions and air pollution in north India would be raised during the session.
+The opposition is expected to corner the government over the issues like unemployment, economic conditions and air pollution in north India would be raised during the session.

 They may also raise Lok Sabha MP and former J&K chief minister Farooq Abdullah's detention and demanded that he be allowed to attend the House.